novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-79.md

 Thus, Oh Min-woo decided to reconsider dropping out.

-"This hyung knows how to handle me too well."
+'This hyung knows how to handle me too well.'

 It felt like he had finally met a proper mentor.